New Zealand has had three recognised flags.

 It is an offence to damage or destroy the flag with the intention of dishonouring it.

 Flags are sometimes a target of protesters.
-In 1844–45 Hōne Heke cut down the flagpole in Kororāreka (Russell) four times.
+In 1844–45 Hōne Heke cut down the flagpole above Kororāreka (Russell) four times.
 Other, more recent, Māori protesters have trampled on the flag or shot it.
 A protester against the war in Afghanistan burnt the flag in 2003.
 He was prosecuted but his conviction was later overturned.